AntonyWilliam/Technical-Writer-Assessment/README.md

 Before diving into the code snippets and setting up tools on Rootstock and RIF, ensure you meet the following requirements:

-### 📘 Technical Knowledge
+### 📘 Technical Knowledge & Environment Setup

-- Foundational knowledge of Solidity and Hardhat.
+- **Solidity & Hardhat**: A foundational understanding of Solidity programming and the Hardhat development environment is essential.

-### 🖥️ Node and npm Requirements
-To utilize npm commands and install the demos, you'll need Node.js.
-Node.js comes with npm (Node Package Manager) which will be essential for setting up and managing the dependencies of the demos.

-1. **Installing Node.js**: Download and install [Node.js](https://nodejs.org/).
-This will also install npm.
-2. **Verifying Installation**:
-    - After installation, open your terminal or command prompt and type `node -v`.
-This should display the version of Node.js installed.
-    - Similarly, verify npm by typing `npm -v` to display the version of npm installed.
+- **Full Stack Development on RSK**: Before diving into the demos, ensure you've completed the [Full Stack Dapp on RSK Guide](https://dev.rootstock.io/guides/full-stack-dapp-on-rsk/part1-overview/).
+This guide will give you a comprehensive overview of developing decentralized applications on the Rootstock platform.

+- **Node.js Environment**: Node.js is foundational for many blockchain development tasks.
+If you haven't installed Node.js yet, get it [here](https://nodejs.org/).
+This will also equip you with npm (Node Package Manager), crucial for managing dependencies.

+- **Project-Specific Tools/Setups**: Remember, each demo or project might have unique requirements.
+Always refer to the project-specific documentation to ensure you have all necessary tools and configurations in place.

-Once Node.js and npm are set up, you can use npm commands to install and manage the `demo-code-snippets` and their dependencies.
+Once you've set up Node.js and npm, you're primed to use npm commands.
+These commands will help you install, manage, and run the demos from the `demo-code-snippets` repository and handle their dependencies seamlessly.

 ### 🖥️ Node Requirements for Running an RSK Node
 To effectively run an RSK node, your system should meet the following minimum requirements: